Doctor insights on:

 Acl recon: Acl reconstructions should be performed by Orthopaedic surgeons with experience doing them!
 Look on Yelp or health grades.
 Ask your primary dr as well ...Read more

 Commonly associated with trauma or arthritis the joint capsule becomes stretched.
 As the body produces additional synovial fluid to lubricate the joint the loosened joint capsule stretches and fills with fluid...The gnaglion.
 As the body produces more or less the size of the ganglion will fluctuate.
 Best ...Read more

-- Where would you find the anterior cruciate ligament on the body
+- Where is the anterior cruciate ligament is located in the human body

 - Can you get a ganglion cyst on your foot?

 - Can a ganglion cyst move?